Gender discrimination in the Canadian Military

 Women currently make up 14.8% of the Canadian Armed Forces, and are eligible to serve in all occupational specialties.
 The last occupational ban for females in the military was in 2001.
 In February 2018 the total representation of women who served in combat arms (crewman, artillery, artilleryman, infantryman, infantry, engineer, combat engineer, and armoured) was reported as 4.3%.
-No women currently serve in combat specialties within special operations forces.
 Females who obtain officer status are mainly concentrated in the personnel and nursing fields.

 Historical overview of women in the Canadian Armed Forces

 Women have played a role in the Canadian Forces for over 100 years.
 During World War II, women were restricted to non-combative positions such as nursing, cooking, communication, logistics, and administration.
 In 1971, following the recommendations from the Royal Commission on the Status of Women, the Canadian Armed Forces sought to expand the range of positions women could fill.
 Due to this expansion, women became employable as vehicle drivers and mechanics, aircraft mechanics, air-traffic controllers, military police, and firefighters.
 When the Canadian Human Rights Act and the Canadian Charter of Rights and Freedoms came into force in 1985, the Canadian Armed Forces’ policies were amended to allow women to serve at sea, in army service battalions, field ambulance units, and in most air squadrons.
 By 1987, women were permitted to occupy direct combat posts on the ground and at sea.
 While equality legislation was being passed, the defence minister conducted many trials on Service Women in Non- Traditional Environments and Roles, known as the SWINTER Trials.
 The minister sought to examine women's performance at positions typically reserved for males, as well as how the mixed gender group performed as a whole, in order to ascertain whether operative efficiency was undermined.